Facebook logo

 Phase 1 Orthodontics

 Many individuals think that orthodontic treatment is exclusively for adolescents and adults.
 However, orthodontic care starts earlier than you may think!
-In fact, experts recommend that all children have their first orthodontist visit by the time they’re 7 years old.
+In fact, experts recommend that all children have their first orthodontic visit by the time they’re 7 years old.
 At this initial consultation, Dr. Rottman will evaluate the positioning of your child’s teeth as well as their jaw development.
 Then, he might recommend phase 1 orthodontics.

 During phase 1 orthodontics, special appliances help a child’s jaw to develop properly.
-The treatment generally takes 9 – 12 months, and it has the potential to prevent many future issues for children.
+The treatment generally takes 9-12 months, and it has the potential to prevent many future issues for children.
 In some cases, it can prevent the need for surgery or orthodontic treatment later in life.

 Phase 2 Orthodontics